Protocentral/protocentral_sensything/docs/index.md

 A4 - Analog Channel 4

 A short video suggests how to connect a basic analog sensor like the Piezo vibration sensor to Sensything.
 <iframe width="640" height="564" src="https://player.vimeo.com/video/307044875" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 # Connecting analog sensors to Sensything

 A sensor is a measure of the changes that occur in the physical environment, or it's your chance to interface with the physical world.
-It collects this data and provides an analog voltage as an output.The output range usually varies from 0 to 5 volts, for most of them.
+It collects this data and provides an analog voltage as an output.
+The output range usually varies from 0 to 5 volts, for most of them.

 Some basic examples of how to connect to Analog sensors